risingwavelabs/risingwave-docs/versioned_docs/version-1.6/intro.md

   RisingWave isn’t cut out for transactional workloads, thus it’s not a viable substitute for operational databases dedicated to transaction processing.
 However, it supports read-only transactions, ensuring data freshness and consistency.
 It also comprehends the transactional semantics of upstream database Change Data Capture (CDC).

-* **Not tailored for ad-hoc analytical queries**

-  RisingWave's row store design is tailored for optimal stream processing performance rather than interactive analytical workloads.
-Hence, it's not a suitable replacement for OLAP databases.
-Yet, a reliable integration with many OLAP databases exists, and a collaborative use of RisingWave and OLAP databases is a common practice among many users.

 ## In-production use cases

 Like other stream processing systems, the primary use cases of RisingWave include monitoring, alerting, real-time dashboard reporting, streaming ETL (Extract, Transform, Load), machine learning feature engineering, and more.
 It has already been adopted in fields such as financial trading, manufacturing, new media, logistics, gaming, and more.
 Check out [Use cases](/use-cases.md).